HrsFlex/we-hack_theNitiNova/readme.md

-We are The Niti Nova
+We are The Niti Nova.